Daseraf/magento2-debug/Readme.md

 4. Enable profiler in configuration: `Stores -> Configuration -> Advanced -> Debug`
 5. Clear cache `php bin/magento c:c`

+#### Important!
+If you use the interceptor generator from [Creatuity](https://github.com/creatuity/magento2-interceptors), you need to additionally install this package - [daseraf/magento2-debug-creatuity](https://github.com/Daseraf/magento2-debug-creatuity).

-# If you want to see Callmap
+## If you want to see Callmap
-For this functionality you will need to install the xhprof extension for your PHP interpreter I recommend using PECL for these purposes. https://pecl.php.net/package/xhprof
+For this functionality you will need to install the xhprof extension for your PHP interpreter.
+I recommend using PECL for these purposes. https://pecl.php.net/package/xhprof